adioshun/gitBook_DeepDrive/paper2014-depthmap-prediction.md

 - Similarly, **the lower** and **middle layers** are designed to **combine information from different parts of the image** through max-pooling operations to a small spatial dimension.

-Inso doing, the network is able to integrate a global understanding of the full scene to predict thedepth.
+- In so doing, the network is able to integrate a global understanding of the full scene to predict the depth.

-Such an understanding is needed in the single-image case to make effective use of cues such As illustrated in Fig. 1, the global, coarse-scale network contains five feature extraction layers ofconvolution and max-pooling, followed by two fully connected layers.
+- Such an understanding is needed in the single-image case to make effective use of cues such As illustrated in Fig. 1, the global, coarse-scale network contains five feature extraction layers of convolution and max-pooling, followed by two fully connected layers.

-The input, feature map andoutput sizes are also given in Fig. 1.

-The final output is at 1/4-resolution compared to the input(which is itself downsampled from the original dataset by a factor of 2), and corresponds to a centercrop containing most of the input (as we describe later, we lose a small border area due to the firstlayer of the fine-scale network and image transformations).
+- The final output is at 1/4-resolution compared to the input(which is itself downsampled from the original dataset by a factor of 2), and corresponds to a centercrop containing most of the input (as we describe later, we lose a small border area due to the firstlayer of the fine-scale network and image transformations).

 Note that the spatial dimension of the output is larger than that of the topmost convolutional featuremap.